mattermost/docs/source/mobile/mobile-troubleshoot.rst

 If your app is working properly, you should see a grey “Connecting…” bar that clears or says “Connected” after the app reconnects.

-If you are seeing this message all the time, and your internet connection seems fine:

-Ask your server administrator if the server uses NGINX or another webserver as a reverse proxy.
+If you are seeing this message all the time, and your internet connection seems fine, ask your server administrator if the server uses NGINX or another webserver as a reverse proxy.
 If so, they should check that it is configured correctly for `supporting the websocket connection for APIv4 endpoints <https://docs.mattermost.com/install/install-ubuntu-1604.html#configuring-nginx-as-a-proxy-for-mattermost-server>`_.

 I’m not receiving push notifications on my device
 -------------------------------------------------